sicmx/obp-boostrap-user/README.md

 ## Goals

 - Start with an empty kubernetes cluster
-- Leave with a deployed Open Bank Project sandbox, with one super user bootstrapped
+- Leave with a deployed Open Bank Project sandbox
+- With one super user bootstrapped automatically activated (config defined credentials)
-- Ready for work on developing core bank adapters
+- Objective: Ready to work on developing core bank adapters quickly and easily

 This is useful for automating deployment of open bank project; can be used to bootstrap an initial user in a controlled way.